Skip to content

-Why didn't I receive an SNS notification for my CloudWatch alarm trigger?
+Why didn't I receive an Amazon SNS notification for my CloudWatch alarm trigger?

 4 minute read

-I created an Amazon CloudWatch alarm to send notifications for through an Amazon Simple Notification Service (Amazon SNS) topic when the alarm's state changes.
-However, when the CloudWatch alarm changes states, I don't receive an SNS notification.
+I configured an Amazon CloudWatch alarm to send notifications to an Amazon Simple Notification Service (Amazon SNS) topic when the alarm's state changes.
+However, I don't receive SNS notifications when the state changes.

 Resolution

-Delivery of SNS notifications depends on the configuration of the SNS topic and the CloudWatch alarm.
-To determine why you don't receive SNS notifications, check the CloudWatch alarm's history to see the trigger action's status.
+To determine why you don't receive SNS notifications, check the CloudWatch alarm's history to view the trigger action's status.

 "Effect": "Allow",